uktrade/data-hub-api/README.md

 8. Set `DOCKER_DEV=False` in `.env`

-9. Make sure you have Elasticsearch running locally.
+9. Make sure you have OpenSearch running locally.
 If you don't, you can run one in Docker:

     ```shell
-    docker run -p 9200:9200 -e "http.host=0.0.0.0" -e "transport.host=127.0.0.1" docker.elastic.co/elasticsearch/elasticsearch:6.8.2
+    docker run -p 9200:9200 -e "http.host=0.0.0.0" -e "transport.host=127.0.0.1" opensearchproject/opensearch:1.2.4
     ```

 10. Make sure you have redis running locally and that the REDIS_BASE_URL in your `.env` is up-to-date.

-11. Populate the databases and initialise Elasticsearch:
+11. Populate the databases and initialise OpenSearch:

     ```shell
     ./manage.py migrate
-    ./manage.py migrate_es
+    ./manage.py migrate_search

     ./manage.py loadinitialmetadata
     ./manage.py createinitialrevisions